 APPRAISER: Pretty nostalgic.

 APPRAISER: You said that some of the methods and products involved in the book are still valid today?

 APPRAISER: Okay.
 You would know far more about that than I.

 GUEST: Yes, I am a licensed beautician.

-APPRAISER: Her family were a slave family on a plantation and she was the first child born into freedom after the Emancipation Proclamation.
+APPRAISER: Her family were a slave family on a plantation, and she was the first child in her family born into freedom after the Emancipation Proclamation.